 The current average number of concurrent viewers is 565 million, which means that almost one-fourth of the total population watches some gameplay every day.
 Viewership is also on the up because games such as CS:GO and League of Legends keep growing in popularity despite facing criticism from the community due to a lack of depth and complexity in their gameplay.

 There are several different types of esports.
 Just like in traditional sports, certain categories have their own specialties and focus.
 Most notably, FPS esports (First Person Shooter) such as Counterstrike: Global Offensive, PlayerUnknown’s Battlegrounds (PUBG), Call of Duty, Apex Legends, and Rainbow Six Siege stands out for having extremely complex gameplay and a large number of players competing against each other at the same time.
 These games have attracted gamers who enjoy playing intense games that can be highly competitive and very fast-paced, and fun to watch.

 In this post, we take a deeper look at why FPS games are so incredibly popular:

 Finally, one can mention sports video games where the most popular titles include NBA, FIFA, and NHL.
 These games are also highly competitive in the sense they involve many players competing against each other.
 However, in sports video games, the focus is not on fast-paced action and reaction but strategy and tactics.
 This means that competition is often a matter of who has better control over the game itself via special abilities or improved team play than pure aiming ability or reflexes.

-At the moment, there are more than 20 most popular esport games that can be played professionally.
-Each of these games has an official league responsible for the organization and promotes its professional scene.
-Also, tournaments are organized to determine who is the strongest player after competing against each other in live events throughout the year.
+Currently, there are more than 20 popular esport games that can be played professionally.
+Each of these games has an official league that is responsible for organizing and promoting the professional scene.
+Tournaments are also organized to determine who is the strongest player/team after competing against each other in live events throughout the year.